Khalid bin Ahmed Al Khalifa

 Khalid bin Ahmed Al Khalifa (born 24 April 1960) is a Bahraini diplomat who served as Bahrain's Minister of Foreign Affairs from 2005 until January 2020.
 Khalid became only the second foreign minister in Bahrain's history after replacing Mohammed bin Mubarak Al Khalifa who then became Deputy Prime Minister of Bahrain.

 Early life and education

 Khalid bin Ahmed was born on 24 April 1960.
-He received a bachelor's degree in history and political sciences from St. Edward's University in Austin, Texas, in 1984.
+He received a bachelor's degree in history and political science from St. Edward's University in Austin, Texas, in 1984.